heyjoekim/SnowModelDoc/README.md

 ## 3) SnowModel
 ### 3.1 Introduction
 SnowModel runs off of 4 subroutines:
-1. MicroMet: defines meteorlogical forcing conditions
+1. MicroMet: defines meteorological forcing conditions
 2. EnBal: calculate surface energy exchange
 3. SnowPack: simulates snow depth and SWE evolution
 4. SnowTran-3D: simulates snow redistribution by wind

 Highly recommended to read the SnowModel papers by Glen Liston!.
 [Link to paper](https://doi.org/10.1175/JHM548.1)

 ### 3.2 Downloading SnowModel Code
-we can download code from [ftp://gliston.cira.colostate.edu//SnowModel/code](ftp://gliston.cira/colostate.edu/SnowModel/code).
-The original SnowModel code will be uploaded to Sam's shared drive in <include path>.
+We can download code from [ftp://gliston.cira.colostate.edu//SnowModel/code](ftp://gliston.cira/colostate.edu/SnowModel/code).
+The original SnowModel code will be uploaded to Sam's shared drive in "include path".

 Alternatively, we can download Justin Plugh's updated SnowModel code from his [GitHub](https://github.com/jupflug/SnowModel).
 For modeling in the Eastern US, we may need a different rain/snow threshold using the wet bulb temperature.
 For that, using Anna Grunes' code may be better "add path to code here".